Manu8733/Projects/Proiect AC/README.md

 ## Author
 Bejerea Emanuel
 3rd-year student – Automation and Applied Informatics
-Faculty of Automation and Computers
+Faculty of Automation and Computers science